 It is common for people to feel lonely when expecting a baby or parenting an infant.
-One survey showed that up to 80% of parents asked felt alone some of the time.
+One survey found that up to 80% of parents asked felt alone some of the time.

 Loneliness is a personal feeling people have when: